cloudfoundry/routing-release/README.md

 ### Ports

+If you are using the manifest generation script for BOSH Lite, you can skip this step.

 If you configured your load balancer to forward a range other than 1024-1123 (see [Ports](#ports)), you must configure this release with the same port range using deployment manifest property